darsain/grunt-gcc/README.md

 # grunt-gcc

+**This plugin is being deprecated in favor of [grunt-closurecompiler](https://npmjs.org/package/grunt-closurecompiler), and will be eventually unpublished.
+Please migrate.**

 [Grunt](http://gruntjs.com/) task for minifying JavaScript files with Google Closure Compiler.

 For grunt 0.3, install the latest `0.1.x` version.
 Grunt 0.4 support starts with version `0.2.0`.